RoodeAwakening/multi-agent-requirem/PRD.md

   - Sidebar for job navigation with collapsible sections
   - Card for job details header with metadata
   - Tabs for switching between agent outputs and settings categories
-  - Button for primary actions (Run Pipeline, New Task, Save Settings)
+  - Button for primary actions (Run Pipeline, New Task, Save Settings, Export PDF)
   - Dialog for new task creation form and settings panel
   - Badge for status indicators (new/running/completed/failed) and customization markers
   - ScrollArea for job lists, markdown content, and prompt editor
   - Separator to divide UI sections
   - Input and Textarea for form fields and prompt editing
   - Select dropdown for AI model selection
+  - DropdownMenu for PDF export options (full report or individual documents)
 - **Customizations**:
   - Custom markdown renderer for agent outputs with syntax highlighting
   - Custom progress indicator showing which agent is currently running